James Peter Quinn: War Artist

-He was accredited official war artist for the First AIF during World War I, painting prominent officers in France (causing considerable friction with authorities and fellow artists).
+Quinn was accredited official war artist for the First AIF during World War I, painting prominent officers in France (causing considerable friction with authorities and fellow artists).

 In 1919 in London, Quinn painted General Sir John Monash, Commander in Chief of the Australian Corps.
-Monash, credited as the most resourceful and innovative General of WW1, planned and carried out with his 5 Australian Divisions, and the Canadian Corps on their right flank, the significant victory at the Battle of Amiens, 8 Aug 1918 - 0808 - which brought about the earlier than expected end to WW1.
+Monash, credited as the most resourceful and innovative General of WW1, planned and carried out with his 5 Australian Divisions, and the Canadian Corps on their right flank, the significant victory at the Battle of Amiens, 8 Aug 1918, which brought about the earlier than expected end to WW1.
 Quinn's portrait belonged to the Monash-Bennett family mantel until being gifted to the National Portrait Gallery of Australia, Canberra.
 This portrait was the model for the Monash Medal awarded each year to an Outstanding Australian for her/his contribution in Leadership, Integrity, and Service to the Australian community and beyond.

+Then from 1919, Quinn worked with Canadian War Records, only returning to Australia for any significant period in December 1935 after the death of son René.

+Australia

-Then from 1919, Quinn worked with Canadian War Records, only returning to Australia in December 1935 after the death of son René.
-He rejoined the highly conservative Victorian Artists Society and was even president for a record 12 years, and in 1937 he became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
-His openness to modern art made him no friends and was later the basis of a public confrontation with Prime Minister Robert Menzies.
+He rejoined the highly conservative Victorian Artists Society and was even president for a record 12 years, showed again with the Australian Art Association in 1924, and in 1937 he became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.
+His openness to modern art made him no friends there, and was later the basis of a public confrontation with Prime Minister Robert Menzies.
 However, he continued exhibiting his paintings and taught at the National Gallery of Victoria Art School.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.

+Legacy

-A commemorative exhibition was held at the Victorian Centre for the Arts in 1980.
+A commemorative exhibition organised by art historian Alison Fraser, director of the Victorian College of the Arts, and held there in 1980, brought his portraiture out of obscurity.